 ||Improves insulin sensitivity thus potentially stalling progression to metabolic syndrome and diabetes.

 ||Activates a protein that is one of the most powerful tools against blood vessel calcification.

 ||Plays a role in nervous system protection, myelin development, and signal transduction.

 ||Activates osteocalcin, which directs calcium to the bones.

 ||Promotes the healthy development of fetal teeth and facial structure.
 Also, labor may be easier when vitamin K2 levels are adequate.

 ||May be due to a vitamin K2 deficiency causing calcium to deposit in the veins.

 Vitamin K2 and Hormones

 Vitamin K2 has an important relationship with estrogen and bone health.
 Estrogen and bone density both decline during menopause and postmenopausal women are often markedly deficient in vitamin K2.
 Bone health may be improved in postmenopausal women by restoring adequate vitamin K2 levels as vitamin K2 acts in the bone loss pathway in a number of areas specific to the loss caused by low estrogen levels.
-Vitamin K2 also plays a role in estrogen metabolism itself.
-Additionally, testosterone levels and sperm production may be improved by osteocalcin, the hormone activated by vitamin K2.
+Vitamin K2 plays a role in estrogen metabolism itself, as well as activates osteocalcin, a hormone that improves testosterone levels and sperm production.

 It is remarkable that it took decades from Dr. Weston Price’s careful observations and characterization of Activator X to finally identify vitamin K2 and a number of its myriad functions.
 We are still not sure of the appropriate supplement dose to use or the amount of vitamin K2 rich foods to eat.
 Tests are being devised to help evaluate our vitamin K2 status.
 In the near future, we will be able to measure vitamin K2 levels as readily as we test for vitamin D now.
 Research has only scratched the surface of the potential of this fascinating vitamin!